ibm-cloud-docs/pattern-pvs-ibmi-resiliency/resiliency-design.md

 The local operating system high availability method is PowerHA Standard Edition.

 By default, {{site.data.keyword.powerSys_notm}}s are restarted on a different host system if a hardware failure occurs.
-PowerHA Standard Edition provides local clustering for ‘mission critical’ workloads.
+PowerHA Standard Edition provides local clustering for mission critical workloads.
 The clustering infrastructure allows you to create and manage multiple systems and system resources as a unified entity.
 Shared resources enable the cluster to continuously provide essential services to users and applications.
-Key PowerHA Cluster Functions include heartbeat monitoring for failure detection, activation/release of Highly Available Services IPs, automatic activation of geographically mirrored volume groups, and start/stop/monitor of applications.
-Additionally, failover resource groups can move between cluster members and sites.

-For more information on POWERHA, see [High availability and disaster recovery](/docs/power-iaas?topic=power-iaas-ha-dr).
+Key PowerHA Cluster Functions include heartbeat monitoring for failure detection, activation and release of highly available services IPs, automatic activation of geographically mirrored volume groups, and start/stop/monitor of applications.
+Also, failover resource groups can move between cluster members and sites.
+For more information on POWERHA, see [high availability and disaster recovery](/docs/power-iaas?topic=power-iaas-ha-dr).

 PowerHA supports resource optimization high availability (ROHA) for AIX instances on {{site.data.keyword.powerSys_notm}}.
 However, this is not discussed in this pattern ROHA is another level of automation that is built into PowerHA that might be considered.
 It enables clustered instances to automatically adjust central processing units (CPUs) and memory resources, which allows organizations to be more efficient in their overall use and consumption of those resources.
 For more information on configuring and by using ROHA with {{site.data.keyword.powerSys_notm}}, see [Resource Optimized High Availability in Cloud](https://www.ibm.com/docs/en/powerha-aix/7.2?topic=administering-resources-optimized-high-availability-in-cloud){: external}.